Auvancee/Auvancee/README.md

 # Greetings!
 I'm Aakif (A.K.A: Omar)
 ![image](https://github.com/user-attachments/assets/6f67fcd3-a136-43e1-9f05-fad2e548f2a7)
 # Personal Synopsis
-A Professional Frontend Developer & UI/UX Designer possessing unique aesthetic design core to building futureuing websites using the latest software development tech stack; HTML, CSS, JS, REACT & MORE!
-My experties is not limitied to websites alone, rather
+A Professional Frontend Developer & UI/UX Designer possessing unique aesthetic design core to building futuristic websites using the latest software development tech stack below.
+My expertise is not limitied to just websites alone, rather, my creativity has dwelled into Graphic Design & Video Production for over 8 years prior to Web Development. <br>

-In contrast, My Graphic Design expertise with over 6 years of experience includes; crafting logos, thumbnails, graphical artwork, flyers, and banner ads that enhance branding and visual communication.
-Check My Behance!

-With 8 years of experience, My Video Editing specialization including producing and editing content for YouTube, Instagram, and TikTok.
-This spans a variety of formats, from engaging short-form videos to polished long-form productions, effectively supporting video content strategies.
+My skill set includes crafting visually captivating logos, thumbnails, graphical artwork, flyers, and banner ads that elevate branding and visual communication.
+Simultaneously, I specialize in producing and editing compelling video content for YouTube, Instagram, and TikTok, tailored to various formats ranging from engaging short-form clips to polished long-form productions.
+These combined skills enable me to deliver end-to-end visual and multimedia solutions that effectively communicate and connect with audiences.

 Don't be hesitant on reaching out!
 Let's connect and work together to transform the digital era.